 You need to find out how much you will be spending for living expenses.
-Try to get reasonable estimates by contacting people you know who work in the same country, Filipino coworkers, or by checking cost of living information online from websites like Numbeo.
+Try to get reasonable estimates by contacting people you know who work in the same country, Filipino coworkers, or by checking the cost of living information available online from websites like Numbeo.

 Of course, while you want to reduce your living expenses, don’t use the lowest possible cost during this stage of financial assessment.

 Even if you know someone who was able to subsist on rice and beans for their entire stay abroad, don’t budget for that same level, even if you do plan on just eating rice and beans during your entire stay overseas.
 Assume that you will be eating the same way, buying the same clothes, and engaging in the same hobbies as before.

 This applies even if your housing and food expenses are shouldered by your employer.
 You should still budget for things that you commonly spend money on such as personal toiletries, gadgets, communication expenses, and entertainment, like your Netflix subscription.

 Because moving into a new country is stressful enough as it is without the added stress of just suddenly cutting off some minor luxuries from your life.